 Just like having your credit card stolen, cyber theft is a real threat.
+But, you can keep your money safe.
 Every day, criminals use high-level technology to steal from unsuspecting members of the public.
 It could be weeks or months before you realize that money has been taken.
 That’s if you ever find out.

-Here are eight useful tips for keeping your money and identity safe from cyber theft.
+Here are eight useful tips to money safe and identity safe from cyber theft.

 Use a separate device for finances